Humbert of Romans: Early career

-Nothing is known of his early life.
-The earliest known details of his life show that Humbert studied both Arts and then canon law at the University of Paris, where he was then admitted as a professor.
+Humbert was born at Romans-sur-Isère around 1194.
+In 1215, he attended the University of Paris where he studied both Arts and then canon law.
 A man of deep piety, subsequently, although he had thought about joining the Carthusians (whom his brother had joined), he entered the Dominican Order on 30 November 1224.
 After his profession, he was appointed lector of theology at the Dominican priory in Lyon during 1226 and, by 1237, he had become prior of that monastery.
 In 1240 he was appointed as the Prior Provincial of Tuscany.
 His presence in Italy led to support for his candidacy in the papal conclave of 1241 (although the Orsini and other noble Romans families seem to have opposed his election).

 Humbert returned to France in 1244 as Prior Provincial of the country, replacing Hugh of Saint-Cher, who had been made a cardinal, the first from their Order.
 During his time as Provincial in his native land, Humbert was charged with producing a lectionary for use by the whole Order.

 Master General

 Humbert was elected as Master General of the Dominican Order in 1254.
 His first achievement was the re-organization (and consequent standardization) of the Order's liturgy.
 A new edition of the Order's Constitutions was prepared, and measures were taken to improve discipline in the Order's houses.
-Further, he issued new Constitutions for all nuns associated with the Dominican Order, based on those he himself had drawn up while serving as Provincial of France.
+He issued new Constitutions for all nuns associated with the Dominican Order, based on those he himself had drawn up while serving as Provincial of France.
 He instituted the formal collection of information of two of the Order's members, Dominic, the founder, and the martyred Peter of Verona, with the intention of seeking their canonization.
 As a result of this search for information, Friar Gerald de Frachet produced his Vitae fratrum (Lives of the Brothers).

 Humbert was a great lover of languages, and encouraged linguistic studies among the Dominicans, primarily Arabic, because of the missionary work friars were pursuing amongst those led astray or forced to convert by Muslims in the Middle East.

 In 1255, he was called to adjudicate a dispute on the Constitutions of the Carthusian monks.
-In 1256, he became the godfather of one of the children of the holy King Louis IX of France; and, in 1258, the same king asked for his advice regarding the settlement of a dispute between various noble families.
+In 1256, he became the godfather of one of the children of King Louis IX of France; and, in 1258, the same king asked for his advice regarding the settlement of a dispute between various noble families.
 Humbert further encouraged the missionary activities of the friars, and schools to teach Oriental languages were established in Spain.